School of Cinematic Arts

 Anna Hozian

-Anna was one of twelve women chosen for the inaugural year of the New York Women in Film and Television’s Writers Lab funded by Meryl Streep.
+Anna was one of twelve women chosen for the inaugural year of the New York Women in Film and Television Writers Lab funded by Meryl Streep.
 Her winning script Anchor Baby is currently under option with Lynmar Productions.
 Anna’s scripts have placed in numerous contests from the Academy's Nicholl Fellowship to the Page International Screenwriting Awards and the Samuel Goldwyn Awards.
-Her first web series, Other People’s Children, which she co-wrote/directed with Brad Riddell has been making its way around the world in festivals ranging from Rio to Bilboa to Melbourne to Seoul and currently can be found on BoredTeachers.com.
-She is in the works on her next project, a short film, entitled, The Pool
+Her first web series, Other People’s Children, which she co-wrote/directed with Brad Riddell, made its way around the world in festivals ranging from Rio to Bilboa to Melbourne to Seoul.
+She is in the works on her next project, a short film entitled The Pool.

 Jessica King